MonliH/coperr-lang/README.md

 ![Coperr's Logo](photos/logo.png)

 ## Documentation
-Take a look at the [readthedocs](https://coperr-lang.readthedocs.io/en/latest/) for the main website/documentation. (not complete)
+Take a look at the [readthedocs](https://coperr-lang.readthedocs.io/en/latest/) for the main website/documentation. (not complete) This programming language is not pracitcal.
+I made it to learn more about parsers, lexers, PLY, etc...
+I will not continue creating this language.

 ## Dependencies
 Dependencies for coperr are Python 3 and PLY (Python-Lex-Yacc)